 How Long Do I Have to File a Lawsuit After a Metro/Subway/Mass Transit Accident in Florida?

 You only have a limited amount of time to sue for damages after an accident.
 The time limits vary depending on the defendant’s identity.
-If the defendant was a private party, the statute of limitations is four years in personal injury cases.
+If the defendant was a private party, the statute of limitations is two years in personal injury cases.